Pontus Jansson: Torino

 On 30 April 2016 he scored his first goal in Serie A, opening the score in a 5–1 defeat of Udinese.
-During the 2015-16 season, he played seven league games and two Coppa Italia matches.
+During the 2015–16 season, he played seven league games and two Coppa Italia matches.

 Leeds United

 On 18 August 2016, Jansson joined English side Leeds United on a season-long loan, where he was handed the number 18 shirt.
 Torino also revealed that as part of the deal Leeds had a clause to make the deal a permanent move.
 He made his debut for Leeds on 23 August 2016, starting in an EFL Cup fixture against Luton Town.
 His league debut came on 10 September 2016 in a 1–0 defeat against Huddersfield Town in a West Yorkshire derby.
 On 17 September, Jansson received the man of the match award in a 2–0 victory against Cardiff City.
-He scored his first goal for Leeds on 5 November 2016 — a headed goal in a 3–2 victory against Norwich City at Carrow Road — and won the Championship Player of the Month Award for December 2016.
+He scored his first goal for Leeds on 5 November 2016 – a headed goal in a 3–2 victory against Norwich City at Carrow Road — and won the Championship Player of the Month Award for December 2016.
 After returning to the side following a two-match suspension for accumulating 10 yellow cards, on 25 January 2017 Jansson made his 22nd appearance for Leeds in a 2–0 win over Nottingham Forest.
 On 2 February 2017, Jansson signed a permanent deal with Leeds worth £3.5 million which would officially take place when his loan expired at the end of the 2016–17 season.
 Jansson subsequently went on to sign a three-year contract at the club.

 On 11 March, Jansson was named in the EFL Team of the Season.
-On 21 March, Jansson and teammate Chris Wood were named in the Sky Bet Championship Team of the Season.
+On 21 March, Jansson and teammate Chris Wood were named in the Championship Team of the Season.

 After being handed a three-match ban for receiving 15 yellow cards during the 2016–17 season, with two of these games carried over to the start of the 2017–18 season, he made his first start as a permanent Leeds player on 12 August 2017 in a 0–0 draw against Preston North End.
 On 25 October 2017, Jansson signed a new five-year contract, with the long-term deal keeping him at Leeds until the end of the 2021–22 season.
 He scored his first goal of the season on 1 December 2017, in Leeds' 1–1 draw against Aston Villa.

 After his participation for Sweden at the World Cup Quarter-Finals, Jansson was given extra vacation for the 2018–19 pre-season and as a result missed all of Leeds' pre-season friendlies.
 In August 2018, Leeds rejected a bid of £10 million for Jansson from Russian Premier League side FC Krasnodar.